Real vs. Fake? Your Ultimate Guide To Sustainable Christmas Trees

 Most fake Christmas trees are made from metal and polyvinyl chloride (also known as PVC), a type of plastic that can contain harmful substances like lead and other toxins.
 During its whole life cycle, PVC causes serious problems for human health as well as the environment.

-Because of the materials artificial trees are made from, they cannot be recycled or composted.
+Artificial trees are made from materials that people cannot recycle or compost.
 As a result, those that are thrown away end up in a landfill where they will stay for hundreds of years.
-In the meantime, they will shed tiny particles of plastic that will pollute the nearby environment and be ingested by local wildlife.
+In the meantime, they will release tiny particles of plastic that will pollute the nearby environment and local wildlife will ingest them.

 So, should you buy a real or a fake Christmas tree?

-To sum up, a real tree has a lower environmental footprint per holiday season, but the longer a fake tree is reused, the more its impact is reduced.
+To sum up, a real tree leaves a lower environmental footprint each holiday season.
+However, as you reuse a fake tree over time, you significantly reduce its impact.

 Finally, would you be able to recycle or dispose of a natural tree responsibly?
 If you cannot burn or compost it, and your city does not offer to take them back to recycle them, you should probably go for an artificial tree.
 But only if you commit to reusing it season after season.